-presented its posture as defensive, it is increasingly difficult to make that distinction."289 Applying international relations theory about security dilemmas and offensive-defensive balances, Medvedev elaborates that "Russia's capabilities, perceptions, and posture in cyberspace, therefore, differ depending on one's perspective; it acts defensively relative to other great powers, but offensively as a would-be regional hegemon."290
+conducting them."287 Sergei Medvedev's study of Russian cyber capability finds that "although Russia has historically presented its posture as defensive, it is increasingly difficult to make that distinction."288 Applying international relations theory about security dilemmas and offensive-defensive balances, Medvedev elaborates that "Russia's capabilities, perceptions, and posture in cyberspace, therefore, differ depending on one's perspective; it acts defensively relative to other great powers, but offensively as a would-be regional hegemon."289

 Russian historical thinking, practice, and bureaucracy at a minimum shapes and informs Moscow's current approach to cyber capability development.
-The Soviet Union's offensive military orientation, as a declassified 1989 U.S. intelligence assessment put it, was "driven by the Soviet belief that only the strategic offensive offers the possibility of decisively defeating the opponent."291
+The Soviet Union's offensive military orientation, as a declassified 1989 U.S. intelligence assessment put it, was "driven by the Soviet belief that only the strategic offensive offers the possibility of decisively defeating the opponent."290

-Russian thinking emphasizes defense of the homeland and territorial integrity alongside "indirect action strategies and asymmetric responses across multiple domains to mitigate perceived imbalances."292 Commentators have argued that the Russian government's "bunker mentality" is "deeply cultural" and rooted in centuries of concern about border insecurity and external threats and influences.293 Some observers see this mentality at work today294 and contributing to a predilection for offensive, rather than mostly defensive, cyber operations.
+Russian thinking emphasizes defense of the homeland and territorial integrity alongside "indirect action strategies and asymmetric responses across multiple domains to mitigate perceived imbalances."291 Commentators have argued that the Russian government's "bunker mentality" is "deeply cultural" and rooted in centuries of concern about border insecurity and external threats and influences.292 Some observers see this mentality at work today293 and contributing to a predilection for offensive, rather than mostly defensive, cyber operations.

-Insofar as intent is related to capabilities themselves, a substantial number of experts also have concluded that the Russian government is far more willing than the Chinese government to launch destructive cyber operations.295 American cybersecurity official Rob Joyce has compared Moscow's cyber behavior to a hurricane and Beijing's to climate change-saying that if the Chinese government in cyberspace is "the long-term pacing threat," the Russian government in
+Insofar as intent is related to capabilities themselves, a substantial number of experts also have concluded that the Russian government is far more willing than the Chinese government to launch destructive cyber operations.294 American cybersecurity official Rob Joyce has compared https://carnegieendowment.org/2019/02/20/russia-s-global-ambitions-in-perspective-pub-78067.